HexMerlin/Tournaments/README.md

 - `GET /api/tournaments/{tournamentName}/players/{gamertag}` → Retrieve a specific registration.
 - `GET /api/tournaments/{tournamentName}/players` → Retrieve all players registered in a tournament.

+## 5. Data Constraints & Deletion Rules

+- **Tournament Deletion:**
+  - If a tournament is deleted, all its sub-tournaments are deleted.
+  - All players registered in the tournament and its sub-tournaments are unregistered from these.
+  - Players remain in other tournaments where they are registered.

+- **Player Deletion:**
+  - If a player is deleted, they are removed from all tournaments they were registered in.

+- **Registration Constraints:**
+  - Players can only register in a sub-tournament if they are already in the parent tournament.
+  - Removing a player from a tournament also removes them from all sub-tournaments.

+- All constraints are enforced at the API level, not in the database.

+## 6. API Behavior & Error Handling

+- Standard RESTful HTTP methods and status codes include:
+  - `400` → Validation error (e.g., duplicate gamertag, invalid player registration).
+Responses are in JSON format following the ProblemDetails specification.
+  - `404` → Resource not found.
+  - `409` → Conflict (e.g., attempting to register a player already in a tournament).

+- **Use ProblemDetails format for error responses.****Use ProblemDetails format for error responses.**

+## 7. Misc Info
+- Tournament retrieval allows optional embedding of sub-tournaments via `GET api/tournaments/{name}?include=sub-tournaments`.
+- Since this is a demo project, we prioritize ease of use - no user logins or passwords are required.

-## 5. HATEOAS Compliance
+## 8. Appendix.
+HATEOAS API Responses

+The API adheres to to strict REST architectural constraints which implies HATEOAS (Hypermedia As The Engine Of Application State).
+Clients can discover available actions dynamically through hypermedia links embedded in responses, without relying on predefined knowledge of endpoint structures beyond the entry point.
+This ensures a self-descriptive, evolvable, and loosely coupled API, where interactions are guided by the API itself rather than external documentation.
-All API responses include relevant hypermedia links, allowing clients to dynamically navigate the system.
+API responses include relevant hypermedia links, allowing clients to dynamically navigate the system.
 Links use consistent relation names across resources.
-Clients need no prior knowledge about how to interact with the application or server beyond a generic understanding of hypermedia.

-For instance, as an entry-point, a 'GET /' request returns the following response:
+For instance, as an entry-point, a 'GET /' request could return the following response:

 ```json
 {